 The Final Word

 Hypertension, or high blood pressure, puts individuals at greater risk for heart disease and stroke, which are the first and fifth leading causes of death in the U.S.6 And research published in peer-reviewed journals suggests a link between night shift work and CVD.
-Employers are strongly encouraged to adopt the advice and best practices shared above — and to demonstrate that ALL of the members of the workforce, including those who work the night shift, are truly their most valuable asset.
+Organizations are strongly encouraged to adopt the advice and best practices shared above — and to demonstrate that ALL of the members of the workforce, including those who work the night shift, are truly their most valuable asset.

 1: Shift Work and its Effects on the Cardiovascular System. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3971766.
 Published July-August, 2008.
 Accessed 6/13/2022.